 As a result, it has a high level of customizability and is the most secure.
 It also can’t be blocked.

-In return, OpenVPN requires extra client software on the client-side, making it a bit less practical.
-But if you want to be serious about VPN, this protocol is the way to go.
+In return, OpenVPN requires extra client software, making it less practical.
+But this protocol is the best if you want to be serious about VPN.

 Performance-taxing Threat Management